chuckcscccl/rustlr/README.md

  4. The ability to train the parser, interactively or from script, for better error reporting.

-#### Lookahead: version 0.2.7 will introduce the ability to automatically
+#### Lookahead:

-generate the abstract syntax tree data structure, eliminating the need for any semantic actions.
+Version 0.2.7 will introduce the ability to automatically generate the abstract syntax tree data structure, eliminating the need for any semantic actions.

-#### Version 0.2.6: the runtime parser now displays the lines for all parser errors; other internal enhancements.
+#### Version 0.2.6:

+The runtime parser now displays the lines for all parser errors; other internal enhancements.
 Ability to parse rules separated by "|" improved.

 #### Version 0.2.5: